iotaledger/docs.iota.org/docs/writer-guide.md

 #### **Bold**

-Use bold formatting, <b> or **, for [UI elements](https://developers.google.com/style/ui-elements#formatting) and at the beginning of [notices](https://developers.google.com/style/notices).
+Use bold formatting, for [UI elements](https://developers.google.com/style/ui-elements#formatting) and at the beginning of [notices](https://developers.google.com/style/notices).

-Although a double underscore, "__", can also indicate bold styling in Markdown, it can be difficult to distinguish in a text editor.

 #### **Italic**

-Use italics formatting, <i> or _, when drawing attention to a specific word or phrase, such as when [defining terms](https://developers.google.com/style/formatting-key-terms) or [using words as words](https://developers.google.com/style/formatting-words-as-words).Italicize titles of books, movies, web series, and other full-length works, unless they're part of a link.
+Use italics formatting, when drawing attention to a specific word or phrase, such as when [defining terms](https://developers.google.com/style/formatting-key-terms) or [using words as words](https://developers.google.com/style/formatting-words-as-words).
+Italicize titles of books, movies, web series, and other full-length works, unless they're part of a link.

 Italicize parameter names.
 For example, when you refer to the parameters of a method like doSomething(Uri data, int count), italicize *data* and *count*.

 Italicize mathematical variables and version variables.
-For example, *x* + *y* = 3, version 1.4.*x*.To indicate emphasis in HTML, use the <em> element, which renders as italics in most contexts.
-To indicate emphasis in Markdown, use underscores (_) or single asterisks (*); you can't do semantic tagging in Markdown.
+For example, *x* + *y* = 3, version 1.4.*x*.

 #### **Underline**

 Do not underline.

-#### **Code font**

-Use <code> in HTML or " ` " in Markdown to apply a monospace font and other styling to [code in text](https://developers.google.com/style/code-in-text), inline code, and user input.

-Use code blocks, <pre> or ```, for [code samples](https://developers.google.com/style/code-samples) or other blocks of code.

-Do not override or modify font styles inline.

-Use code font to mark up code, such as class names, method names, HTTP status codes, console output, and placeholder variables.

 #### **Sentence case and capitalization**